PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning.md

 - Strings that don't fit the above format are sorted alphabetically and the numeric portions are not treated specially.
 Notice that in the example below, `foo1` is sorted above `foo10`.
-This is different from the sorting of the numeric portion of entries that do follow the Kubernetes version patterns.
+This is different from the sorting of the numeric portion of entries that do follow the PlaidCloud version patterns.

 This might make sense if you look at the following sorted version list: